apache/predictionio/docs/manual/recommendation/customize-data-prep.md

 Complete code example can be found in `examples/scala-parallel-recommendation-advanced`.

-If you simply want to use this customized code, you can skip to the last section.

 ## The Data Preparator Component

-Recall [the DASE Architecture](/dase.html), a PredictionIO engine has 4 main components: Data Source, Data Preparator, Algorithm, and Serving components.
-When a Query comes in, it is passed to the Algorithm component for making Predictions.
+Recall [the DASE Architecture](/dase.html), data is prepared by 2 components sequentially: *Data Source* and *Data Preparator*.
+*Data Source* and *Data Preparator* takes data from the data store and prepares `RDD[Rating]` for the ALS algorithm.

+## The Preparator Interface

+PredictionIO allows you to substitute any component in a prediction engine as long as interface is matched.
+In this case, the Preparator component takes the `TrainingData` and return `PreparedData`.

-The Data Preparator component can be found in `/src/main/scala/Preparator.scala` in the MyEngine directory.
+The original Data Preparator component can be found in `/src/main/scala/Preparator.scala` in the MyEngine directory.
 By default, it looks like the following:

 ```scala
 class Preparator